 1. Waggo Dipper Large Ceramic Dog Bowl

 The Waggo Dipper bowl is simple and sturdy, making it a reliable ceramic bowl for any home.
 Waggo Dipper bowls come in 2-, 4-, and 8-cup capacities, making them ideal for dogs of any size.
 The simple striped design will fit perfectly in your home with your choice of eight different colors.

-These bowls are made in China but are FDA approved and meet human consumption standards according to the manufacturer.
+According to the manufacturer, these bowls are made in China but are FDA-approved and meet human consumption standards.
 Therefore, you don’t have to worry about the ceramic glaze harming your pet.

 In addition, these bowls are suitable for dishwashers for ease of use.
 Owners love how these heavy dog bowls stay in place during dinner.
-The minimalist design also gets a lot of praise, with owners reporting that it looks great in a variety of homes.
+The minimalist design also gets a lot of praise, with owners reporting that it looks great in various homes.

-Some pet owners have found the bowls to be a bit smaller than initially supposed, so consider purchasing a larger size for your large haired baby.
+Some pet owners have found the bowls to be slightly smaller than initially supposed, so consider purchasing a larger size for your large-haired baby.